-The symbol I (incomplete) may be given by a faculty member when a student's work in a course has not been completed at the end of a semester and when failure to complete the work has been due to causes beyond the student's control.
-It is not used as a substitute for an F. When the I is given, the instructor should file a form with the GSBS Office specifying the reasons for the grade and the work remaining to be done.
-When there is no action on the part of the student for a year, the I will automatically become an F.
+The symbol "I" (incomplete) may be given by a faculty member when a student's work in a course has not been completed at the end of a semester and when failure to complete the work has been due to causes beyond the student's control.
+It is not used as a substitute for an F. When the "I" is given, the instructor should file a memo with the GSBS Office specifying the reasons for the grade and the work remaining to be done.
+When there is no action on the part of the student for a year, the "I" will automatically become an F.

 When a student officially withdraws from a course by the specified date early in the term, a grade of W will be assigned.
 A withdrawal after the specified date will result in a grade of W or WF, according to the assessment of the student's work in the course up to the time of the official withdrawal.
+If the withdrawal is after the deadline for an automatic W, the students must provide the registrars office with completed grade change form with a grade of W or WF at the time of the official withdrawal.
+A student who no longer attends a course without an official withdrawal will receive an F in that course.